VirajTharindu/Cococare-Mobile-App/README.md

-# Cococare - Coconut Disease Management System
+# 'Cococare' Mobile App - (A Coconut Disease Management System)

 Cococare is a mobile application designed to help coconut farmers and agricultural officers track, report, and manage coconut diseases effectively.
 The system provides real-time disease tracking, analysis, prevention methods, and essential tools to combat coconut diseases efficiently.